hdi-umd/SequenceSummary/README.md

 - Support for different event types (point, interval, mixed)
 - Flexible input formats and time representations
 - Interactive web-based visualization application
+- Additional features for sequence handling, such as sequence splitting and event merging
 - Parameter tuning for different levels of granularity
 - Performance metrics